yuanyesjtu/RSRN/README.md

 # RSRN
-This code contains the necessary files to simulate the RSRN model proposed in paper *A Reward-Modulated Self-Organizing Recurrent
+This code contains the necessary files to simulate the RSRN model proposed in paper *Incorporating Structural Plasticity into Self-organization Recurrent Networks for Sequence Learning*, which is under review in *Frontiers in Neuroscience*.
-Network based on Neural Plasticity Mechanisms*, which is under review in *International Joint Conference of Neural Network (IJCNN)*.
-Our RM-SORN model is based on previous SORN and, the network implementation (souce code) is based on the SORN implementation by [Hartmann et al.](https://github.com/chrhartm/SORN).
+Our model is based on previous SORN, the network implementation (souce code) is based on the SORN implementation by [Hartmann et al.](https://github.com/chrhartm/SORN).
 ## Code organization
 This code is set up in a modular manner.
 * `common` folder contains code common to all experiments ,including `rmsorn`, `synapses`, `sources`, `experiment` and `experiments`.